maliput/maliput_documentation/docs/getting_started.rst

 Phases
 ------

-Maliput models the sequencing of rule states and traffic lights' bulbs as a ring of `maliput::api::rules::Phase`s.
+Maliput models the sequencing of rule states and traffic lights' bulbs as a ring of `maliput::api::rules::Phase`_s.
 Each `Phase` holds a dictionary of rule IDs to rule states (`DiscreteValues`) and related bulb IDs (`UniqueBulbIds`) to the bulb state (`BulbState`).

-The `PhaseRing` acts as a container of all the related Phases in a sequence.
+The `maliput::api::rules::PhaseRing`_ acts as a container of all the related Phases in a sequence.
-A designer might query them by the `Phase::Id`` or the next Phases, but no strict order should be expected.
+A designer might query them by the `maliput::api::rules::Phase::Id`_ or the next Phases, but no strict order should be expected.
-Instead, `PhaseProvider`` offers an interface to obtain the current and next `Phase::Id`s for a `PhaseRing`.
+Instead, `maliput::api::rules::PhaseProvider`_ offers an interface to obtain the current and next `Phase::Id`s for a `PhaseRing`.
 Custom time based or event driven behaviors could be implemented for this interface.
 Similarly to the rules, there are convenient "manual" implementations to exercise the interfaces in integration examples.

 PhaseRingBook